Making an Appointment

 - if a matter is urgent, patients must telephone the practice to make an appointment

 If patients contact the clinic via email, please be advised that communication via email is not monitored on a regular basis and any health related information needs to be discussed via a phone call to the practice.

 General emails do NOT use secure encryption.
 Therefore, it is possible that any message you send us could theoretically be read by a third party.
 For this reason we strongly recommend you do not use email to provide us with confidential or sensitive information.

 We understand how important the trusted relationship you have with your Medical Practitioner is to you and your family.
 If there are reasons why you cannot attend our clinic to see your Medical Practitioner face-to-face, you may wish to call them.

 It is important to note that our Medical Practitioners are unable to accept calls whilst consulting, unless it is an emergency.

-As you can appreciate our doctors are busy attending to other patients and often don’t have time until the end of the day to return phone calls.
+As you can appreciate our doctors are busy attending to other patients and returning a phone calls inbetween appointments is not usually possible if they want to be on time for their next patient.
 If your call is deemed urgent, you will be put through to a nurse as a part of our triage service.